Enome/lane/readme.markdown

 }
 ```

-The css for going from none -> overlay and overlay -> none could look something like the following:
+The css for going from none -> overlay and overlay -> none could be the following:

 ```css
 @-webkit-keyframes none {